Optimality and Approximate Optimality of Source-Channel Separation in Networks: Approximate Optimality of Separation for Joint Source-Channel Multiple Multicast with Distortions

-We shall use the distribution $(S^m+U^m_1,S^m+U^m_2,\ldots.S^m+U^m_{K-1},S^m)$ to construct superposition broadcast channel code on the broadcast channel $P_{bc}$ for the degraded message set\footnote{We assume the readers are familiar with the superposition coding argument in \cite{CoverThomas}.}.
+We shall use the distribution $P(S^m+U^m_1,S^m+U^m_2,\ldots,S^m+U^m_{K-1},S^m)$ to construct superposition broadcast channel code on the broadcast channel $P_{bc}$ for a degraded message set.
 The rates (per length-$m$ block) for these messages within the degraded message set are (asymptotically)

-We need to show that the chosen rates can indeed be supported on this broadcast channel with a degraded message set.